payiq-net/OpenTripPlanner-data-container/README.md

 ### otp-data-tools

 Contains tools for gtfs manipulation, such as One Bus Away gtfs filter.
 OBA filter tool version 1.3.9 is embedded into this repository.
-It should be replaced with a newer version if such one appers e.g into https://mvnrepository.com/.
+It should be replaced with a newer version if such one appears e.g. into https://mvnrepository.com/.

 These tools are packaged inside docker container and are used during the data build process.